 Time seems to evaporate as Bunaken works its subtly magical charms.
-The welcoming atmosphere, characterised, as with the rest of Sulawesi, by large, toothy smiles and a simple ‘Hello sir/miss’, is instantly appealing and stays can often extend from days into weeks as travellers become locked into Bunaken’s peaceful rhythm.
+The welcoming atmosphere is instantly appealing and stays can often extend from days into weeks as travellers become locked into Bunaken’s peaceful rhythm.

-The timeless island settings are all accounted for – bamboo huts, wandering troubadours with acoustic guitars, palm trees, motorcycle taxis (ojeks), hammocks and fine food – and there are few better feelings than sitting, Bintang in hand, watching the colourful sunset bring another day to a successful conclusion.
+The timeless island settings are all accounted for – bamboo huts, wandering troubadours with acoustic guitars, palm trees, motorcycle taxis (ojeks), hammocks and fine food – and there are few better feelings than sitting, Bintang in hand, watching the colourful sunset.

-Bunaken is one of the world’s foremost diving destinations and due to its semi-remote location it attracts divers keen to escape the more crowded waters of Bali and Thailand.
+Bunaken is one of the world’s foremost diving destinations.
+Due to its semi-remote location it attracts divers keen to escape the more crowded waters of Bali and Thailand.

-Rumours of passing Manatee and Mola Mola are normally welcomed, although mostly unfounded, but there are still a great many delights to be discovered: sponge crabs and seahorses wind their ways among the beautiful corals, while barracudas and reef sharks can also be found roaming the currents.
+Rumours of passing Manatee and Mola Mola are mostly unfounded.
+However, the ocean depths provide a great many delights.
+Sponge crabs and seahorses wind their ways among the beautiful corals, while barracudas and reef sharks roam the currents.

-Divers are spoiled for choice with a number of fine schools operating on the island; Two Fish Divers is especially well-regarded thanks to its 5-star rating from professional diving association PADI.
-Dives are available dawn through to evening with prices ranging from 400,000R to 1,170,000R and accommodation – rooms and cottages – can also be found on site.
+A number of fine schools operate on the island; Two Fish Divers is especially well-regarded thanks to its 5-star rating from professional diving association PADI.
+Expect to pay 400,000R to 1,170,000R for dives.

 For those after a more relaxed – and slightly cheaper – experience, snorkelling could be the way to go.
-A day spent trawling the waters around Bunaken is a day well-spent, especially if you head out towards the ocean wall where all kinds of colourful critters float by.
-Snorkelling can typically be arranged at your resort, with rental of masks and fins costing about 60,000R for a couple of hours.
+A day spent trawling the waters around Bunaken is a day well-spent.
+Head out towards the ocean wall where all kinds of colourful critters float by.
+Rental of masks and fins cost about 60,000R for a couple of hours.

-Accommodation can normally be found attached to Bunaken’s dive resorts, with a variety of homestays and guest houses also available.
+Accommodation is attached to Bunaken’s dive resorts, with a variety of homestays and guest houses also available.

 Try Lorenso’s Cottages, a 15-minute walk from the dock.
-A genuinely communal affair with bungalows spread around a mangrove forest on the water’s edge, guests can expect an easygoing atmosphere provided by Lorenso and his team.
+A genuinely communal affair with bungalows spread around a mangrove forest on the water’s edge, guests can expect an easygoing atmosphere.

-The man himself is a garrulous host and can be often found holding court with his guests as he recounts tales of life on the island and Sulawesi’s native Minahasan tribal culture.
+The man himself is a garrulous host.
+He often holds court with tales of life on the island and Sulawesi’s native Minahasan tribal culture.

-Divers should be aware that Bunaken has a tropical climate, meaning the wet season from November to April brings frequent rain and greatly reduced underwater visibility.
+Divers should be aware that Bunaken has a tropical climate.
+The wet season from November to April brings frequent rain and greatly reduced underwater visibility.

-Temperatures rise rapidly for the rest of the year, with barely a cloud in the sky and some fascinating sunrises and sunsets on show as a result.
+Temperatures rise rapidly for the rest of the year, with barely a cloud in the sky.

 Public boats leave daily from Manado’s Bersehati market at 2.00pm with a one-way ticket costing 50,000R.
 The return trip leaves at 8.30am.
-Transport can be arranged with your resort.
-Be warned: although you may one day depart Bunaken there will be a part of you that never leaves.
+Arrange transport with your resort.